mikaelvesavuori/node-simple-webserver-gcp-terraform/README.md

 Easy.
 Just change the default value in "cloudbuild_filename" (`/infra/vars.cloudbuild.tf`) to the respective platform's configuration file name.

-Obviously, if you're not using the virtual machines you probably want to make sure they don't get created, in case you're not using Compute Engine.
+Obviously, if you're not using the virtual machines you probably want to make sure they don't get created, in case you're using something other than Compute Engine.

 ## How to run the application